 At the top of my list of gold stocks is Newmont Mining Corporation (NYSE/NEM); in my view, Newmont is one of the best stocks in gold, because this stock will generate value for your portfolio for years to come.
 I’ll go even so far as to say that this stock is the only one you will need to own for the next decade, with its good price appreciation potential and dividend.

-Missing its earnings-per-share (EPS) estimates in three … Read More
+Missing its earnings-per-share (EPS) estimates in three of the last … Read More